Case Study #1

 The usual range of processes, products and procedures were put in place via a proactive PMO team, the SRO and key stakeholders appeared well engaged.
 Business Cases were being well-received.
 Projects were starting to deliver and Benefits were flowing.
 But something didn't seem quite right.
 We all know that 'every project/program is different'.
 And this Program and its Projects appeared to have plenty more in the tank; many more results in danger of being left on the table.
 But how to inspire that 'going the second mile'?
 How to inspire the team to open up to share their ideas and secret (tacit) knowledge?

-RESPONSE: Workshops 1 and 2 (Team Adaptability Quotient SWOT Analysis and Individual SWOT Analyses) revealed a surprising issue.
+RESPONSE: the Crisis Adaptability Diagnostic revealed a surprising issue.
 Many experienced change professionals on this successful team were very preoccupied with one question: 'What sort of Leader can I be?'
 By which they meant 'What sort of leader am I allowed to be here?'
 This came as a bit of a surprise to the Program Manager who had climbed her early career ladder in a different era.
 But hats off to her.
-She took Bear Secrets 4, 5 and 6 to heart ( Spread Power, Treasure Autonomy, Grow Impact) and set about creating opportunities to grow the leadership skills of those who wanted that, within and beyond, her team.
+She took Crisis Adaptability Lab 2 Energy to heart (Spread Power, Treasure Autonomy, Grow Impact) and set about creating opportunities to grow the leadership skills of those who wanted that, within and beyond, her team.

 RESULT: Pioneering change visionary Mary Parker Follett claimed that one of the most valuable impacts a leader can have is to grow and release new leaders.
 It's the big move in making more impact.
-My Program Manager client released and inspired and aligned effective proactivity in her team on this occasion.
+My Program Manager client inspired, equipped and aligned effective proactivity in her team on this occasion.
 I know that she has carried these skills with her into other contract roles and is making similar impact in those spaces.

 Case Study #8